What is the maximum number of students I can bring?

 What is the minimum number per group?

-The minimum group size is 5 students plus no more than 2 accompanying adults.
-Groups which do not fill the full capacity of a timeslot will, wherever possible, be combined with another small group in the same session.
+The minimum group size is 5 students.
+Groups which do not fill the full capacity of a timeslot may be combined with another small group in the same session.
 Any groups smaller than this size may not be able to take part in a pre-booked workshop due to the minimum requirement.

 What ages do you cater for?

-Bookings are open to school Years 12 and 13, ages 16-18.
+Bookings are open to school ages 5-18 and ages 5-19 for SEND groups.
 Unfortunately, we cannot offer places to groups older than Year 13 because of the limited number of places available which are always over-subscribed.

 Can we bring a group of university/PGCE/adult students?

-University and adult groups should contact our Parliamentary Outreach team on 020 7219 1650 or your local MP who can apply for a tour permit.
+University and adult groups should contact us on 020 7219 1650 or your local MP.
 Find the name of your local MP.
-Citizenship PGCE students should contact the Education Outreach team
+Citizenship PGCE students should email firstname.lastname@example.org.

 What happens if we are late?

-Please telephone our bookings line as soon as possible on 020 7219 4496 and indicate when you expect to arrive.
+Please telephone us as soon as possible on 020 7219 4496 and indicate when you expect to arrive.
 The visit will still finish at the published time but we will adapt the programme to include as much as possible within the time slot.
 Unfortunately, we are unable to be flexible with end times due to the popularity of the programme.